UPPMAX/NAISS_Slurm/docs/jobscripts.md

    You can find a few example GPU batch scripts and corresponding programs in the cluster subfolders in the exercises tarball.

+   Some of them requires installing some Python packages in a virtual environment.
+It is described in the ``.sh`` file for each

+   - alvis, cosmos, kebnekaise, pelle, tetralith
+       - add-list.py and add-list.sh
+       - pytorch_fitting_gpu.py, pytorch_fitting_gpu.sh
+       - integration2d_gpu.py, integration2d_gpu_shared.py, job-gpu.sh
+   - dardel
+       -

 ## Miscellaneous